Could You Owe Expat Self-Employment Tax?

 What are you doing abroad?
 Are you just traveling and seeing the sights, or are you earning a living?
-If you work for yourself as a freelancer, independent contractor or sole proprieter — either full-time or part-tme — while living in another country, and you meet the tax filing threshhold, you are required to file U.S. self-employment tax on your foreign income.
-Need help?
-Let the CPAs at Expat CPA come to your rescue!
+If you’re traveling or living in retirement abroad, there is no need to declare foreign self-employment income.
+If you work for yourself as a freelancer, independent contractor or sole proprietor — either full-time or part-time — while living in another country, and you meet the tax filing threshold, you are required to file U.S. self-employment tax on your foreign income.

-You must file a U.S. income tax return if you had $400 or more of net earnings from self-employment, regardless of your age.
+The U.S. government determines who owes self-employment tax on income earned while living abroad.
+Presently, the government requires that you file a U.S. income tax return if you had $400 or more of net earnings from self-employment, regardless of your age.
 You must pay self-employment tax on your self-employment income even if it is excludable as foreign earned income in figuring your income tax.

 - Schedule C: Starting at $150